Livelihood & Biodiversity at the Grass Roots: A working model at Kaigal

 –Develop products for marketing

 The local women & youth especially from tribal villages are involved in all the stages of the process and are the primary beneficiaries.
-As this initiative grew with greater participation from community members and positive feed- back from buyers, it took the form of an enterprise – Kaigal Trust Self Help Group (KTSHG) – in August 2010, managed and run by the group of young women and youth drawn from the nearby tribal and farming villages.
-KTSHG is now in its up-scaling phase, by increasing the number participating members, capacity building and training of the group, developing new products and increasing its sales turnover.
+As this initiative grew with greater participation from community members and positive feed- back from buyers, it took the form of an enterprise – Kaigal Trust – in November 2016, managed and run by the group of young women and youth drawn from the nearby tribal and farming villages.
+Kaigal Trust is now in its up-scaling phase, by increasing the number participating members, capacity building and training of the group, developing new products and increasing its sales turnover.